jcs-instructor/mobtimer/CONTRIBUTING.md

 - Press CTRL + SHIFT + P to open the Command Palette
 - Search for "Tasks: Run Task"
 - Run task "mobtimer step 3 - start watch"
-  - if get compilation or runtime errors, consider running task "mobtimer all steps" or re-running the failed tasks
+  - if get compilation or runtime errors, consider running task "mobtimer all steps" or re-running the failed tasks (may need to run mobtimer all steps twice  if get errors the first time)
 - To install latest VSCode extension into vscode, see [here](#Builidng-and-Installing-VSCode-Extension)

 ## Making Code Changes